App Seasonality: Trends & Tips for the Holiday Season

 For example, customers might care more about deals and discounts around holidays like Black Friday and Christmas, making those events prime opportunities for shopping apps to promote their holiday promotions.
 Similarly, customers might care more about getting in shape, losing weight, or hiring a coach during the weeks leading up to and following New Years’, due to their New Year’s resolutions.
 Travel apps, conversely, may see a downtick in traffic during the winter holiday season when many people are spending time at home with family; but those same travel apps might find organic interest for their product rise towards the end of spring, as the summer season approaches.

-Why does seasonality matter to App Store Optimization?
+Why does app store seasonality matter for ASO?

 An app’s product page is often the last point of contact customers have before deciding whether or not to download the app; every element on your product page has the potential to make a difference in a user’s decision.
 Failing to align your app’s product page with exterior marketing campaigns and seasonal offerings represents a huge missed opportunity to round out a cohesive marketing experience at a critical touchpoint for customers.

-The impact of optimizing your product page to reflect seasonality can be seen in the movements of the top 10 “shopping” category spots during the 2020 Black Friday and Christmas season:
+The impact of optimizing your ASO to reflect seasonality can be seen in the movements of the top 10 “shopping” category spots during the 2021 Black Friday and Christmas season:

-- At the beginning of November, shopping apps that ranked in the top 10 were the same as in previous months.
-By the 29th, however, half of those apps no longer ranked in the top 10 (Poshmark, eBay, Shein, Arrive, and OfferUp), as many competitors had risen in rankings, fueled by Black Friday and holiday keywords and campaigns.
+- In 2021 we observed that at the beginning of November, shopping apps that ranked in the top 10 were the same as in previous months.
+By the end of the month, however, half of those apps no longer ranked in the top 10 (Poshmark, eBay, Shein, Arrive, and OfferUp), as many competitors had risen in rankings, fueled by Black Friday and holiday keywords and campaigns.

 - While both Amazon and Walmart did not invest specifically in ASO, they both ran seasonal marketing campaigns and made sure to align their app store pages with their holiday-branded imagery.
 They both maintained their top positions in category rankings.